kcfisherco/agv_station/readme.md

 - Listen for state of sensors
 - Configure GPIO pins to read relays and power on/off relays
     - Change flag colors through relays
-- Publish messages to robot when cart is in place
+- Publish messages to robot so that it knows when to pickup cart or not to
-- Request data and update database
+- Read data and update database

 Non-functional requirements
 - Ensure real time responsiveness